-The project will provide an oppurtunity for the student to build technicall and practical experience, as well as academic rigure, through an investigation of:
+This project will provide an oppurtunity for the student to engage directly with multiple busineses enhance their technicall, communication and practical experience, as well as academic rigure, through an investigation of:

 a) Optimum application rates and PAM formulations to prevent capping and mitigate soil splash on a range of crust susceptible soils,